maateen/bangla-web-fonts/README.md

 </style>
 ```

-### Specify in CSS
+## Specify in CSS

-Use the following CSS rules to specify these families:
+Use the following CSS rule to specify this font-family:

 ```css
 font-family: 'AdorshoLipi', sans-serif;